Theme

 Why readers may notice it

 Coding agents spend a lot of time finding the right files before they can reason about a codebase.
-CodeGraph is useful to track because it gives agents a local code map that can reduce repeated discovery work.
+Readers may want to follow CodeGraph because it gives agents a local code map that can reduce repeated discovery work.

 What readers may want to know